Dresden Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - with few exceptions, to prevent disease transmission
+- Meat and milk products from most non-EU countries - disease control

 Restricted Items